Make-School-Courses/MOB-2.1-Local-Persistence-in-iOS/Lessons/02-Plist-UserDefaults/Readme.md

 ```

 ### Writing to a plist
 Aside from manually adding new elements to the plist, we can also write to it.
-The issue here is that we can't write to our app bundle.
+The issue here is that we _can't write to our app bundle_.
 This means we first need to to save the existing file into a Documents folder and then write and read from there.

 #### What's the difference?
-The main bundle is everything that the user gets when they install the app.
+The **main bundle** is everything that the user gets when they install the app.
 - This is read only.
 - When the app is updated, the bundle gets replaced by a new one.

-The documents directory is where everything that the user generates is stored.
+The **documents directory** is where everything that the user generates is stored.
 - This is read/write
 - Remains the same even with updates.

 Going back to writing to the plist, we can write small helper methods to help handling plists easier.
-[This suggestion](https://stackoverflow.com/questions/25100262/save-data-to-plist-file-in-swift) made by someone on StackOverflow keeps all operations on plists contained in a single place and prevents errors caused by typing the wrong file name over and over.
+[This suggestion](https://stackoverflow.com/questions/25100262/save-data-to-plist-file-in-swift) made on StackOverflow keeps all operations on plists contained in a single place and prevents errors caused by typing the wrong file name over and over.

 ```Swift
 struct Plist {